BabluChopra/PRODIGY_DS_03/README.md

-# PRODIGY_DS_03
+#Decision Tree Classifier for Predicting Customer Purchases
-Decision Tree Classifier for Predicting Customer Purchases This repository contains code for building a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
+This repository contains code for building a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
 The classifier is trained on the Bank Marketing dataset obtained from the UCI Machine Learning Repository.

 Dataset Description